AndrewEastwood/AngularBaseApp/README.md

 ```
 gulp --env prod
 ```
-In this case you get all sources minified and ready to be moved to your evironment.
+In this case, you get all sources minified and ready to be moved to your environment.